 Best Time to Visit Fiji

 Fiji can be visited year round, but the most comfortable period is during the dry season from May to October when it’s slightly cooler and less humid.
-Fiji’s wet season, November to April, is hotter with frequent heavy rainfall – although the islands are still busy during the December-January school holidays in Australia and New Zealand.
+Fiji’s wet season, November to April, is hotter with frequent heavy rainfall – although this usually just falls in short sharp burst in the afternoons.

 When to visit Fiji… at a glance